prg3/ovm_replication/README.md

 Snap_monthy_1 through Snap_monthly_5 - Runs a Snapshot on the Nth Saturday of the month Snap_sunday, Snap_monday through Snap_friday - Runs a Shapshot on the specific day of the week Snap_sync - experimental (i.e. it didn't work right for me so I stopped using it) uses rsync rather than scp to copy the VM, which should cause less network usage

+Notes
+_____

+After a reboot or restart of the OVM Manager, you will need to manually ssh to each of the managers and enter in your admin login credentials:
+Specifically, running from the host:
+* ssh -p 10000 admin@sourceIp
+* ssh -p 10000 admin@destinationIp

 Note that above the job runs at 5am at system local time.